-Note 3: Increased traffic at the 15th busiest day in 2017 (3rd of August).
+Note 3: Increased traffic at the 15th busiest day in 2017 (28th of July).

 To a certain degree, leisure traffic takes place during the inbound and outbound peaks at Schiphol Airport.
 However, differences between the different waves exist.
 Leisure traffic is largely absent in the busy morning wave and to a lesser extent in the busy evening wave.
 On the contrary, during the mid-day waves, leisure traffic has a higher presence.
-Distributing leisure traffic from Schiphol Airport to Lelystad Airport frees up substantial Schiphol capacity in 2030, assuming a capacity at Lelystad Airport of 25,000.
-In fact, the leisure traffic in the peak periods of all waves can be accommodated at Lelystad Airport.
-Additionally, approximately half of the leisure traffic in the off-peak periods can be accommodated at Lelystad Airport.
+Distributing leisure traffic from Schiphol Airport to Lelystad Airport frees up substantial capacity during several inbound and outbound peak brackets.
 However, especially during aforementioned morning wave, capacity will still be insufficient after distributing leisure traffic to Lelystad Airport.
 To a lesser extent, this also holds for the evening wave, in which some spare capacity exists in adjacent peak brackets.
 Given the still constrained capacity during important waves of the hub operation, it is worthwhile to have insight in operational measures that possibly additionally free up capacity in the inbound and outbound peaks.
 The next chapter sheds light on those possibilities.